page-decoration REQUEST A REPRESENTATIVE

 ESS

-Patients taking once-at-bedtime LUMRYZ had more than twice the amount of wake time vs placebo1,2
+Patients taking once-at-bedtime LUMRYZ had 1.5x the amount of wake time vs placebo1,2

-Primary Endpoint: MWT mean change from baseline in minutes1
+Primary Endpoint: MWT mean change from baseline in minutes1,2

 MWT Change in sleep latency from baseline